Introduction

 Cheap grace is preaching forgiveness without requiring repentance, baptism without church discipline, communion without confession, and absolution without personal confession.
 Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate. . . .
 [Discipleship] is costly because it costs a man his life, and it is grace because it gives a man the only true life.
 It is costly because it condemns sin, and grace because it justifies the sinner.
 Above all, it is costly because it cost God the life of his Son (pp. 44-45).

 Jesus taught us: "And whoever does not carry their cross and follow me cannot be my disciple.
 Suppose one of you wants to build a tower.
 Won't you first sit down and estimate the cost to see if you have enough money to complete it?"
 (Luke 14:27-28).
 Parenthetically, this lesson requires a mathematical answer.
 The word "disciple" translates the Greek mathētēs (G3101), which derives from the verb manthanō (G3129, "to learn").
 Yes, this is the same root from which our term "mathematics" comes from, as it defines the learning of factual knowledge.
 To be a disciple, a learner, of Jesus means to count the cost of following him.
-This must be a deliberate calculation on our part.
-To put it in business lingo, we must prepare a risk-cost-benefit analysis and choose the most profitable course of action.
+This decision must be deliberate for us.
+To put it in business lingo, we must prepare a risk-cost-benefit analysis and choose the most profitable action.
 Jesus asks, "What good will it be for someone to gain the whole world, yet forfeit their soul?
 Or what can anyone give in exchange for their soul?"
 (Matt.
 16:26).

 Conclusion